 Of course, it has spawned two book sequels and an all-conquering movie series, but the first Hunger Games is an undoubted classic.
 A future nation of Panem harks back to Roman times by creating the ‘Hunger Games’: a barbaric and brutal tournament for desperate people to fight to the death for food and rewards for the entertainment of a ruling class.
 Additionally a satire on reality television, The Hunger Games is, at its heart, an unsettling dystopian vision of the world, which some would argue already exists in one form or another.

 The Iron Heel (1908)

 Authors: William F. Nolan & George Clayton Johnson

 A simple, but terrifying concept: a world where resources are maintained and the population controlled by the mandatory death of all humans once they reach the age of 21.
 Set in the 23rd century, the eponymous Logan-6 is the trained killer responsible for enforcing this; quelle surprise, when it’s his turn to meet his maker, he’s less keen on the idea.
 Well, isn’t that just typical?

 Author: Richard Bachman (Stephen King)

-Published under his Richard Bachman pseudonym, The Running Man is an all-time classic, inspiring the movie of the same name.
-Set in a dystopian America in 2025 where the economy is in ruins, violence is commonplace and a totalitarian government rules.
-Life for those 'blacklisted' is unbearable, and submitting to a game show where death is all-but-certain looks like the only way out.
-Like so many King novels, the The Running Man went on to be hugely influential; many say that The Hunger Games, also on this list, was based on it.
+Published under his Richard Bachman pseudonym, The Running Man is an all-time classic, inspiring the Schwarzenegger movie of the same name.
+In a dystopian America in 2025, the economy is in ruins, violence is commonplace and a totalitarian government rules.
+Life for those ‘blacklisted’ is unbearable, and submitting to a game show where death is all but certain looks like the only way out.
+Like so many King novels, the The Running Man went on to be hugely influential; it’s hard to imagine The Hunger Games existing without it.